|Stoneman as governor of California, 1883-87|

 There is a George Stoneman Elementary School near the old Army base, and there used to be another one in San Marino on the grounds of Stoneman's former ranch.

-His hometown of Busti, N.Y., has the George Stoneman Business Park.
+His hometown of Busti, N.Y., built the George Stoneman Business Park on land that used to be the Stoneman family farm.
 Arizona (where he served as territorial commander in the 1870s) remembers him with the Stoneman Historic Trail northeast of Phoenix and picturesque Stoneman Lake near Flagstaff.

 The general's bloodline died out with his grandson, George John Stoneman IV (1906-1988), who served in the Navy in 1944 and 1945.